 Satellite InSAR is completely remote.
 It is unrivaled in its ability to obtain displacement measurements over large or small areas.

-InSAR enhances surveillance and predictive maintenance by providing regular updates on dynamic movement and changes along the alignment and in the surrounding areas.
+InSAR enhances surveillance and predictive maintenance by providing regular updates on surface movement and changes along the alignment and in the surrounding areas.

 With frequent satellite image acquisitions and rapid delivery of results, our InSAR monitoring service is easily integrated into operational plans.